High Efficiency Air Conditioning Systems don’t turn into actual energy savings for growers because of moisture removal limitations.

 Recently Anvil Agronomics, Zartarian Engineering and Anderson Porter Design, three well respected groups within the indoor cultivation space, commissioned a study preforming a head-to-head comparison between VRF systems with supplemental standalone dehumidification and integrated HVACD systems designed specifically for indoor cultivation (Cultivation HVACD System Comparison Study)

-This blog discusses the findings of this study and the resulting implications for cultivation groups, facilities owners and growers looking to select HVACD equipment to efficiently control the temperature and humidity levels within their facilities to maximize crop quality, yields and profits.
+This Desert Aire blog discusses the findings of the study and the resulting implications for cultivation groups, facilities owners and growers looking to select HVACD equipment to efficiently control the temperature and humidity levels within their facilities to maximize crop quality, yields and profits.

 Indoor Cannabis Water Transpiration & VPD